awnumar/memguard/README.md

 go install -v ./
 ```

 The releases are cryptographically signed with my public-key, which can be found on my [keybase](https://keybase.io/awn).
-The fingerprint is `5469 F4B9 688C 3FEE E105 0CA3 FAEE B039 F313 3EA8`.
 To import it directly into GPG, run:

 ```
 $ curl https://keybase.io/awn/pgp_keys.asc | gpg --import